-With nearly 8,000 miles of shoreline, Maryland has plenty of great places to sink your toes in the sand.
-From the ocean beaches of Ocean City and Assateague on the Atlantic Coast, to the shores of the Chesapeake and her tributaries, to spring-fed swimming holes and mountain lakes, Maryland’s got sun, surf and plenty of sand just waiting for you!
+With more than 3,100 miles of shoreline, Maryland has plenty of great places to sink your toes into the sand.
+From the Atlantic Ocean beaches of Ocean City and Assateague, to the shores of the Chesapeake and her tributaries, to spring-fed swimming holes and mountain lakes, Maryland’s got sun, surf and plenty of sand just waiting for you!
 Explore more top things to do in the summer in Maryland.

 1 Ocean City